Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 6. Move: Aim to get in some movement most days.
 Activity will improve digestive issues, mood, and water retention.

 7. Practice stress management: Returning from some time off can be difficult.
-There may be additional stressors such as catching up at work and all that needs to be done to feel settled.
-Try meditation, yoga, exercise, or anything that you find helpful when stressed.
+Try meditation, yoga, exercise, or anything you find helpful when stressed.

 Post Vacation Cleanse Diet

-If you have specific health conditions such as diabetes, you should refer to your healthcare provider or dietitian for specific guidelines.
+If you have specific health conditions such as diabetes, you should refer to your healthcare provider or dietitian.

-Remember to focus on hydration and drink water throughout the day.
-You should also avoid alcohol.
+Remember to focus on hydration and avoid alcohol.

 Day 1